UEFA Youth League domestic champions path ties

 Article body

-The UEFA Youth League domestic champions path kicks off on Tuesday with 32 teams involved in two knockout rounds for eight play-off spots.
+The UEFA Youth League domestic champions path kicked off on Tuesday with 32 teams involved in two knockout rounds for eight play-off spots.

 The 32 clubs that compete in the UEFA Champions League path are those that take part in this season's group stage of the senior competition.
 They are joined in the competition by the 32 domestic youth champions from the highest-ranked entering associations whose senior side had not qualified for the UEFA Champions League group stage – these teams take part in the domestic champions path.

-Žalgiris Vilnius face Maccabi Haifa and Rangers take on Hammerby to kick off the first round with their opening legs on Tuesday 28 September, with the other ties beginning over the next two days.
+Lithuanian history-makers Žalgiris Vilnius face were involved in one of two opening legs on Tuesday, and the other ties beginning over the next two days.
 The returns are on 19 and 20 October, with the draw for November's second round already made.

 The eventual eight second-round winners in the domestic champions path progress to the play-offs where they face the runners-up in the eight UEFA Champions League path groups.
 The winners of those ties progress to the round of 16 alongside the UEFA Champions League path group winners.